quinnjr/pluma-online/README.md

 ## Development

+### Environment

 Copy the contents of `.env.example` to a new file `.env` and change the contents of `.env` for your specific environment.

+Contents of the `.env` file must follow the proper definitions of an environment file.
+Strings should be correct strings, Email addresses should be valid email addresses, and the `DATABASE_URL` should be a valid MongoDB connection URI.
+All environment variables must be defined.

+Unless otherwise necessary, default ports should be assumed for each port selection.

+### Docker-compose
 Create a file `docker-compose.override.yml` in the root of the project and copy the below into the file:

 ```yaml